 Beekeeping is a fascinating craft and L&DBKA actively encourages new beekeepers.
 The ideal time to start practical beekeeping is in the Spring, as this gives you time to learn as “your” colony grows through the season.
 If you feel confident you may consider acquiring your own nucleus colony of bees in this first year.

-Once you have decided to keep bees the first step is some initial training.
-At L&DBKA we run an annual Introduction to Beekeeping course starting in February, which includes both theory and practical training.
-You must book early for this courses it is proving very popular.
+If you have decided to keep bees the first step is some initial training.
+At L&DBKA we run an annual Introduction to Beekeeping course, which includes both theory and practical training.

 You can also get some good background information from these following publications: